 Much of the observational effort in atmospheric characterization is focused on infrared observations.
 Key to this interpretation effort is the need to overcome degeneracies associated with the presence of aerosols and clouds in the atmosphere.
 A more realistic route towards breaking these degeneracies is to empirically determine the properties of the aerosols and clouds, including their reflectivity (on a global scale), sizes and compositions.
 This may be accomplished by measuring the geometric albedos and visible/optical phase curves of exoplanetary atmospheres.
-For highly irradiated targets, such as the extreme object KELT-9, these observations show the temperature distribution across the atmosphere and can even give access to the 2D brightness pattern on the planet's day side.
-CHEOPS also allows to target extremely hot short-period objects, such as 55 Cnc, the second brightest star known to host a transiting super- earth.
-This object exhibits unknown source of variability associated with the exoplanet itself; exoplanets with extended envelopes believed to contain refractory species detected using Kepler and K2 will be added to the study if such objects are found.
+For highly irradiated targets, such as the extreme object KELT-9 b, these observations reveal the temperature distribution across the atmosphere, while highly eccentric systems, such as HD 80606 b, can be probed during periods of extreme heating at peri-center.
+CHEOPS also allows to target extremely hot short-period objects, such as 55 Cnc e, a super-Earth in one of the brightest known transiting systems.
+This object shows unknown source of variability in phase with the exoplanet itself.
+Exoplanets with extended envelopes believed to contain refractory species detected using Kepler and K2 will be added to the study if such objects are found.